 This article is not about foo-fooing corner pantries, they still provide storage and serve a purpose.
 Before discussing the pros and cons of a corner pantry, let’s answer your burning question if corner pantries are still in style.

-If you're trying to figure out size and dimensions for a corner pantry, don't miss "What's a Good Size for a Corner Pantry?" - I've included four useful and creative corner plans.
+If you’re trying to figure out size and dimensions for a corner pantry, don’t miss “What’s a Good Size for a Corner Pantry?” – I’ve created four floorplans to help you think differently about what a corner pantry should look like!

 Is a corner pantry outdated?